Set risk measures: Introduction

+Our framework also differs from existing ``vector-to-set'' approaches such as set-valued risk measures studied by \citet{Jouini2004,Hamel2010,Hamel2011,Ararat2017}, and from risk measures for random sets as developed by \citet{Molchanov2016} and \citet{Molchanov2021}.
+While these methodologies either produce set-valued outcomes or assess sets in a fundamentally different manner, our approach specifically quantifies the overall acceptability of a set as a single scalar, capturing the essential financial intuition of capital adequacy in a straightforward numerical form.

+Additionally, our theory is distinct from risk measures defined over spaces of stochastic processes \citep{Cheridito2004,Cheridito2005,Frittelli2006}, which are tailored to time-dependent structures.
+The generality of our SRM framework allows a broader class of set-based financial positions to be assessed directly, without imposing restrictive structures inherent to stochastic processes or Banach lattice topologies.

+The closest work to ours is \citet{Fadina2023}, where the input is a random variable together with a set of probability measures.
+Their framework also imposes set-monotonicity and WC-boundedness, in a sense closely related to the properties considered here.
+Nonetheless, the present paper adopts a more general viewpoint.
+While these authors analyze the risk of a single position when there is uncertainty about the underlying probability measure, i.e., risk is assessed with respect to a set of models, our framework defines risk directly on entire sets of positions, independently of whether model uncertainty is present.
+In this sense, SRMs provide a functional-analytic generalization: the case in which positions are fixed and only probabilities vary appears as a particular instance within the broader space of random-variable sets.

+The paper is organized as follows.
+In \Cref{sec:SRM}, we propose an \emph{axiomatic scheme} for set risk measures, extending classical scalar-risk axioms and introducing additional properties that arise naturally from set operations.
+We also establish the connection between SRMs and their induced acceptance sets, in direct analogy with the classical construction.

-Next, in the main technical step of this paper, we provide in \Cref{sec:dual} an axiomatic dual representation for convex set risk measures in terms of regular, finitely additive measures over the unit ball of $\ba$, the topological dual of $\rvset{L}^\infty$.
-The representation is obtained by relying on the important fact that the set of non-empty, closed, bounded and convex sets in $\rvset{L}^\infty$ can be embedded as a cone into the space of continuous and bounded real valued functions on the unit ball of $\ba$.
-Furthermore, under continuity properties, we show that this dual representation can be expressed in terms of \emph{bona fide} probability measures.
+In \Cref{sec:dual}, we present the main technical result: an axiomatic dual representation of convex SRMs in terms of regular, $\tau$-additive (for nets) measures on the unit ball of $\ba$, the dual of $L^\infty$.
+The key observation is that the space of non-empty, closed, bounded, and convex subsets of $L^\infty$ embeds naturally as a cone in the space of bounded continuous functions on this dual unit ball.
+This embedding permits a representation in terms of \emph{bona fide} probability measures.
+Bounded Wijsman convergence is then used to connect this set-valued geometry with the \strict{} topology on the embedded space This representation is particularly valuable from both theoretical and practical perspectives, enhancing interpretability and computational tractability.